kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-6-images-vector-fonts.markdown

 - gulp
 - tutorial
 - automation
-- javascript
-- browserify
-- commonjs
 ---

-This is the sixth part of my series *Introduction to Gulp.js*.
-The last article was very long...
+This is the 6th part of my series *Introduction to Gulp.js*.
+The last article was very long and complicated.
+This time it’s a easy one: I will show how I move my images and generate vector fonts.

 [IMAGE]

 {% include articles/gulp-toc.html %}

 ## Images
 The image task is a simple one again.
 All it does for now is copying the images to the asset directory.
-We will optimize images later during the production build.
+I will optimize my images later during the production build.

 {% figure code-figure "config.js" %}
 {% highlight javascript %}